TartanLlama/staging.tartanllama.xyz/src/data/blog/_2021/abbreviated-function-templates.md

 give_head_scratches(the_platonic_ideal_of_a_chair);
 ```

-They might compile and do something weird, or they might fail to compile due to the implementation of the template doing something which those types don’t support.
-Ideally we’d want to both document the interface of this function template with what kind of types it supports and also give the compiler the ability to give detailed errors when the declaration is instantiated with in incompatible type.
+They might compile and do something weird, or they might fail to compile due to the implementation of the template doing something which those types don't support.
+Ideally we'd want to both document the interface of this function template with what kind of types it supports and also give the compiler the ability to give detailed errors when the declaration is instantiated with in incompatible type.

 C++20 gives us [Concepts](https://cppreference.com/w/cpp/language/constraints.html) to help solve this problem.
 If we have some `animal` concept which defines what interface a type representing an animal should have then we can use it like so: